cucumber/common/cucumber-messages/README.md

 - C#
 - And more...

 These components need to exchange data between them.
-This is done using *Cucumber Messages*
+This is done using *Cucumber Messages*.

 Cucumber Messages is a message protocol based on [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 It allows one process to construct message objects and send them to another process.
 Protobuf takes care of serialising those messages to a binary format, and deserialise them on the other